CZ-NIC/knot/doc/reference.rst

 ========

 A comment begins with a ``#`` character and is ignored during processing.
-Also each configuration section or sequence block allows to specify permanent comment using ``comment`` item which is stored in the server beside the configuration.
+Also each configuration section or sequence block allows a permanent comment using the ``comment`` item which is stored in the server beside the configuration.

 .. _Includes: